IlhamShiddiq/live-threat/readme.md

 ```

 ## Web Socket Client
 To trigger functionality for web socket method in the backend side, you can open `client/client.html` in your browser.
+Adjust your `APP_PORT` inside that file.

 After that, live threat attacks data will be triggered every 3 minutes.